Community Cat Network

 When TNR is not an option for community cats, our second option is to find a new home!
 Through our Barn Cat program we help place feral and semi-feral cats, or cats that are not consistent with using the litterbox, on to properties seeking a natural alternative to pest control*.
 Barn cats are a great way to keep rodents, bugs, and snakes at bay, without risking accidental poisoning of farm animals, pets, or children.

 When adopting a Barn Cat, we advise getting a minimum of two for placement on the same property at the same time.
 This helps the cats adjust better and encourage them to stay.
 Barn Cats should be confined for at 2-4 weeks while they get to know their new home.
+If you are interested in adopting a Barn Cat, please fill out the online application!

 While this is a free program, donations are greatly appreciated!
 Just $25 helps cover the cost of surgery and rabies vaccinations!